MicrosoftDocs/security/security-docs/Securing-Artificial-Intelligence-Machine-Learning.md

 3. Machine Learning algorithms must be capable of discerning maliciously-introduced data from benign “[Black Swan](https://en.wikipedia.org/wiki/The_Black_Swan_\(Taleb_book\))”     events by rejecting training data with negative impact on results.
 Otherwise, learning models will always be susceptible to gaming by attackers and trolls.

 4. AI must have built-in forensic capabilities.
 This enables enterprises to provide customers with transparency and accountability of their AI, ensuring its actions are not only verifiably correct but also legally defensible.
 These capabilities also function as an early form of “AI intrusion detection”, allowing engineers to determine the exact point in time that a decision was made by a classifier, what data influenced it, and whether or not that data was trustworthy.
-[Data visualization](https://research.google.com/bigpicture/)capabilities in this area are rapidly advancing and show promise to help engineers identify and resolve root causes for these complex issues.
+[Data visualization](https://research.google.com/bigpicture/ capabilities in this area are rapidly advancing and show promise to help engineers identify and resolve root causes for these complex issues.

 5. AI must recognize and safeguard sensitive information, even if humans don’t recognize it as such.
 Rich user experiences in AI require vast amounts of raw data to train on, so “over-sharing” by customers must be planned for.